Efficient simulation of bi-periodic, layered structures based on the T-matrix method: Conclusions

 \section{Conclusions}

 We have presented an algorithm for the rigorous and efficient computation of the electromagnetic response of layered two-dimensional periodic structures.
 The algorithm is based on the T-matrix formalism, which allows the components of the periodic structures to be particles of arbitrary shape, as well as molecules and molecular ensembles.
 In addition to an arbitrary number of bi-periodic arrays, any number of additional layers like substrates and superstrates can be included.
 The use of electromagnetic solutions with well-defined helicity allows the straightforward modeling of isotropic chiral materials in the periodic inclusions, embedding media, and additional layers.
 We have demonstrated the computational advantages of the presented algorithm with respect to finite-element methods in an exemplary study of nano-coatings for solar cells, showing a speed-up factor of about 500.
+Additionally, we showed an exemplary simulation of spheres immersed in chiral media where we explicitly made use of the helicity eigenmodes used in our approach.